Ex-sheriff convicted in federal corruption retrial

 “The pawns and bishops go out to attack and do all the dirty work,” Fox said, adding that Baca was now trying to disown everything that happened.”

-Nathan Hochman, Baca’s lawyer, countered that there was no chess game.
-“This wasn’t even a checkers game,” he said.
+Baca’s lawyer countered that there was no chess game.
+“This wasn’t even a checkers game,” Hochman said.

 Hochman repeatedly pinned blame for the obstruction on Tanaka, who has already been convicted and is serving five years in federal prison.